Assistant Professor of Art History, Islamic or African Art

 Teach five classes/year (one to two classes per quarter, over three, ten-week quarters), including introductory to upper-division Art History and graduate seminars, in addition to independent work with graduate students on theses.
 Courses contributing to the University's Common Curriculum are also expected.
 Candidates should have an active research agenda demonstrating the potential to gain national recognition, some publications preferred.
 Service within the School is expected, including student advising and active participation within the needs of the Art History program.

-- Ph.D. in Art History.
+- Ph.D. in Art History or appropriate field such as African Studies or Islamic History with an emphasis in the history of art.
 Applicants that are initially ABD will be considered, with the expectation that the dissertation will be finished and Ph.D. in hand by August 30th, 2018, and the title of Instructor will be held until all degree requirements are completed.

 - Successful teaching experience.